jcallsen6/billPredictor/README.md

 # Bill Predictor
-Attempt at predicting outcomes of bills in congress
+Attempt at predicting outcomes of bills in the U.S. Congress

 __Usage:__
 Full pipeline: